Carbon Dioxide, Bicarbonate and Carbonate Ions in Aqueous Solutions at Deep Earth Conditions: Methods and Models

 When carbon species are dissolved in water, the following hydration/dehydration reactions and their equilibrium constants determine the relative composition of the solution:

-To probe these reactions fort diluted solutions, we prepared cubic simulation cells containing 63 water molecules and one solvated species (\COO, \HCOOO, or \COOO ) with side $L=12.37$ \AA\ with periodic boundary conditions.
+To probe these reactions for diluted solutions, we prepared cubic simulation cells containing 63 water molecules and one solvated species (\COO, \HCOOO, or \COOO ) with edge length $L=12.37$ \AA\ with periodic boundary conditions.
 Charge neutrality is achieved by compensating the net negative charge of the anions by a corresponding number of sodium cations.
-This initial conditions correspond to a total densities between 1.03 and 1.09 g/cm$^{3}$.
-To perform simulations at higher pressure, we reduced the box size to $11.76$ and $11.14$ \AA.
-The systems correspond to solution with different molar concentrations: specifically 0.88 $M$, 1.02 $M$, and 1.20 $M$ respectively.
-For each system, we performed a set of MD simulations at $T=500$, $1000$, and $1600$ K. The MD equations of motion are integrated with a timestep of 0.25 fs.
-To perform simulations in the constant temperature constant volume canonical ensemble (NVT) we used the stochastic velocity thermostat,\cite{Bussi2007} with a coupling constant $\tau=0.5$ ps.
+This initial conditions correspond to total densities between 1.03 and 1.09 g/cm$^{3}$.
+To perform simulations at higher pressure, we reduced the box linear size to $11.76$ and $11.14$ \AA.
+These systems correspond to solution with different molar concentrations: specifically 0.88 $M$, 1.02 $M$, and 1.20 $M$ respectively.
+For each system, we performed a set of MD simulations at $T=500$, $1000$, and $1600$ K. The MD equations of motion are integrated with the velocity Verlet integrator with a timestep of 0.25 fs.
+To perform simulations in the constant temperature constant volume canonical ensemble (NVT) we used the stochastic velocity rescaling thermostat,\cite{Bussi2007} with a coupling constant $\tau=0.5$ ps.
 Each model was first equilibrated for 5 ps at the target temperature, and the analysis was performed on data obtained from 50 ps-long production runs.
-The overall project amounted to 27 runs for a total simulation time of $\sim1.5$ ns.
+The overall project amounted to 27 runs for a total simulation time of $\sim1.5$~ns.